 It happens that because we’re still doing those things:

-- using interpretations, judgements
+- using interpretations and judgements in talks

-- believing them
+- believing those interpretations

 - accusing somebody of something